 Chat with Andrew Brandt

 Welcome to SportsNation!
-On Wednesday, ESPN's business analyst Andrew Brandt stops by to chat about the resolution of the NBA's CBA negotiations and other sports business news.
+On Friday, ESPN's business analyst Andrew Brandt stops by to chat about the NBA labor negotiations, the NFL and other sports business news.

 Brandt, who has over 25 years of experience in professional football, both from the management and player representation side, runs NationalFootballPost.com, where he gives fans an insider's view on the business of football.
 His Twitter is: @ADBrandt.